abhinavswarupgit/Multiple_Linear_Regression_Bike_Sharing/README.md

 # Project Name
-> A bike-sharing system is a service in which bikes are made available for shared use to individuals on a short term basis for a price or free.
+> A US-based housing company named Surprise Housing has decided to enter the Australian market.
+The company uses data analytics to purchase houses at a price below their actual values and flip them on at a higher price.
+For the same purpose, the company has collected a data set from the sale of houses in Australia.
+The data is provided in the CSV file below.

+The company is looking at prospective properties to buy to enter the market.
+You are required to build a regression model using regularisation in order to predict the actual value of the prospective properties and decide whether to invest in them or not.

-> <br/><br/>A bike sharing company wants to know:
+The company wants to know:

-><br/>Which variables are significant in predicting the demand for shared bikes.
+Which variables are significant in predicting the price of a house, and

-><br/>How well those variables describe the bike demands
+How well those variables describe the price of a house.

+Also, determine the optimal value of lambda for ridge and lasso regression.

 ## Table of Contents